Everest by the Numbers: 2025 Edition

 • The temperature can be -80F (-62C)

-• In mid-May each year, the jet stream moves north, causing the winds to calm and temperatures to warm enough for people to try to summit.
+• In mid-May each year, the jet stream moves north, calming the winds and warming temperatures enough for people to try to summit.
 This is called the ‘summit window’.
-There is a similar period each fall in November.
+A similar period occurs each fall in November.

 • It can also be very hot, with temperatures over 100F (38C)in the Western Cwm, an area climbers go through to reach the summit.